 Optimal brain function results from highly complex interactions between genetic and environmental factors, including food intake, physical activity, age, and stress.
 Specifically, nutrition affects the brain throughout life, with profound implications for cognitive decline and dementia.
 These cognitive effects are mediated by changes in the expression of multiple genes, and responses to nutrition are, in turn, affected by individual genetic variability.
-Alzheimer disease (AD), the most common cause of dementia, develops decades before any clinical symptoms manifest.
+Alzheimer's disease (AD), the most common cause of dementia, develops decades before any clinical symptoms manifest.
 Lifestyle and genetic factors contribute to AD risk.
 The best-known genetic risk factor is the presence of the apolipoprotein E (ApoE4) allele at the APOE gene (108).
 The ApoE4 allele codes for an alternative form of ApoE, which can disrupt its ability to perform essential functions in lipid transport and metabolism in the brain.
-ApoE4 allele frequency in the general US population is $\sim$ 20%; however, carriers of this allele account for $\sim$ 40-65% of AD cases.
-Still, most people with the ApoE4 allele will not express the disease.
-Therefore, geneenvironment interactions are thought to play a mediating role (109).
+ApoE4 allele frequency in the general US population is about 20%; however, carriers of this allele account for ~40-65% of AD cases.
+Still, most people with the apoE4 allele will not express the disease.
+Therefore, gene-environment interactions are thought to play a mediating role (109).

-Gene-diet interactions, AD, and cognitive decline.
+1.4.1.
+Gene-diet interactions, Alzheimer's, and cognitive decline

 Migration studies provide a clear example of the importance of gene-environment interactions in disease expression (110).
 For example, the ApoE4 allele at the APOE gene is common in persons of West African ancestry but does not meaningfully contribute to AD risk in those living in West Africa (111, 112).
 However, incidence of AD is much higher in Africans living in the United States (113).
-Likewise, southern Italians carrying ApoE4 and who live in Italy can reach old age, apparently unaffected by the genetic risk.
-However, southern Italians living in the United States carrying ApoE4 exhibit a highly reduced chance of living into late old age (114).
-Findings suggest that environment and lifestyle, including diet, may mediate ApoE4 effects on development of AD.
+Likewise, Southern Italians carrying ApoE4 and live in Italy can reach old age, apparently unaffected by the genetic risk.
+However, Southern Italians living in the United States carrying ApoE4 exhibit a highly reduced chance of living into late old age (114).
+Findings suggest environment and lifestyle, including diet, may mediate ApoE4 effects on development of AD.

-Longitudinal observational studies further demonstrate the potential interaction between dietary factors, cognitive decline, and the APOE locus.
-These studies highlight the importance of dietary components, as well as timing, duration, and "dose" of dietary and nutrient changes along the spectrum of preclinical AD, mild cognitive impairment due to AD, and AD dementia (110, 115).
-Trials of DHA supplements for AD dementia treatment failed, possibly due to starting supplementation too late in the disease process.
-Other trials that have focused on AD prevention only were largely negative possibly due to a low-dose supplementation.
-However, recent studies have shown that larger DHA doses are necessary for adequate brain bioavailability and that ApoE4 is associated with reduced DHA and EPA delivery to the brain prior to the onset of cognitive decline (116).
+Longitudinal observational studies further demonstrate the potential interaction between dietary factors, cognitive decline and the APOE locus.
+These studies highlight the importance of dietary components, as well as timing, duration, and "dose" of dietary and nutrient changes along the spectrum of preclinical AD, MCI due to AD, and AD dementia (110, 115).
+Trials of docosahexaenoic acid (DHA) supplements for AD dementia treatment failed, possibly due to starting supplementation too late in the disease process.
+Other trials that have focused on AD prevention only, were largely negative possibly due to a low-dose supplementation.
+However, recent studies have shown that larger DHA doses are necessary for adequate brain bioavailability and that ApoE4 is associated with reduced DHA and eicosapentaenoic acid (EPA) delivery to the brain prior to the onset of cognitive decline (116).
 Further long-term randomized studies are warranted at the earliest phases of the AD pathophysiological process to inform more definitive conclusions.

-Dietary response, epigenetics, AD, and cognitive function.
+1.4.2.
+Dietary response, epigenetics and Alzheimer's, cognitive function